Forcefield has added the Sport Lite line of Level 1 back protector inserts to their product lineup.

-Forcefield makes more different types and sizes than anyone I know of, so measure your favorite jacket and see if there's a Forcefield Pro back insert that will fit.
+Forcefield makes more different types and sizes than just about anyone, so measure your favorite jacket and see if there's a Forcefield Pro back insert that will fit.

-|wBW Review: Forcefield Pro Back Insert|
+|wBW Review: Forcefield Pro and Sport Lite Back Protector Inserts|

 U.S. Distributor: Motonation

-|Colors: N/A.||Made In: UK|
+|Colors: N/A.||Made In: Taiwan|

 |Review Date: July 2014 (First Published May 2013)|

 From "H.S."
 (May 2013): "Thanks for the review of the Forcefield Pro Back Insert.
 Up to your usual high-quality standards, and chock full of useful info.

 I purchased a Rev'it "Tornado" mesh jacket a few months ago (to replace an aging Teknic mesh jacket).
 It was nice to be able to try it on at Revzilla's Philadelphia store, where I also checked out a bunch of other mesh jackets.

 Seems to me, you're wearing a mesh jacket because it's hot out, and if it's hot, why in the world would you want to wear anything with black all over it?

 Here's what I wrote in my review of the Tornado for Revzilla's site: "OTOH, for $350 you don't even get a real back protector, just some very thin foam.

 Even though I wound up buying the jacket, I ultimately gave it a "No, I do not recommend this product" thumbs down, essentially the result of its negligible back protection at that price point).